By Alex Gaggioli | Published in June, 2015

 5. Flashpacking or Luxury Hostels

 These properties feature upscale amenities and unique chicness.
 These hostels are great for travelers who have a little extra cash to spend and enjoy extras such as larger private rooms, upscale decor, and more convenient locations.
 For example, The Bowery House in New York City offers Mahogany bars, leather couches, and a rooftop garden at hostel prices.

 Other luxury hostels include Hostel Equity Point located in Morocco.

 6. Quirky, weird, and out of the ordinary hostels

-Quirky hostels are quite prominent around the world, especially in regions with a lot of history.
+Quirky hostels are pretty prominent around the world, especially in regions with a lot of history.
 Travelers who are seeking exotic accommodations should check out these very unique hostels.
-Zhangzhou Wei Qun Lou Inn located in China was inspired by UFOs according to hostelbookers.
-The building itself is a symbol of wisdom and diligence of Hakka people.
+Zhangzhou Wei Qun Lou Inn, located in China, was inspired by UFOs, according to Hostelbookers.
+The building itself is a symbol of the wisdom and diligence of the Hakka people.
 At night, the light of the red lanterns hanging on each floor makes guests feel like they are in a fairy world.

 7. Family Hostels

 These hostels are great for… you guessed it… families.
 Many hostels welcome families and offer special amenities such as larger rooms to fit everyone in the same space.
 Other typical features include game rooms, family-friendly activities, and tighter restrictions such as earlier curfews.
-Wehostels.com reports that the Villa Saint Exupery Gardens in Nice, France has accommodations suited for families such as family appropriate activities like horseback riding, sailing, and yoga.
+It’s been reported that the Villa Saint Exupery Gardens in Nice, France has accommodations suited for families such as family appropriate activities like horseback riding, sailing, and yoga.